WebBreacher/emailwhois/README.md

                         do this.
 ```

-# Issues
+# Notes
-1. Only the first 500 domains are retrieved.
-This is a limit of the viewdns.info site, not my script.
-2. I think viewdns.info may be blocking/shunning IPs after a certain number of repeated lookups.
-Beware.
-3. The OUTFILE format without the -w (extra whois) option is CSV-compliant and easy to copy/import into other tools (Excel, Maltego...).
+1. The OUTFILE format without the -w (extra whois) option is CSV-compliant and easy to copy/import into other tools (Excel, Maltego...).
-4. The -w (whois) option may hang for long periods when looking up certain domains.
+2. The -w (whois) option may hang for long periods when looking up certain domains.
 Press CTRL-C to skip that "problem domain" and move to the next.
-5. If you need to stop the script (especially during the long -w function), press CTRL-Z to send to the background.
+3. If you need to stop the script (especially during the long -w function), press CTRL-Z to send to the background.
 Then look at the ```[1]+ Stopped``` output and type ```kill %1```.
 I've used a "1" here but in your system, it may be a 2 or 3 or something else.
 Look for the number inside the "[ ]" and ```kill %``` that.